dnth/pgsql-search/README.md

 ds = ds.select_columns(["image_filepath", "caption"])
 ```

 `ds.dataset` is a Hugging Face `Dataset` object.
-You are free to perform any operations on it.
+You are free to perform any operations supported by the `datasets` package.

 ```python
 ds.dataset